sterrenzand/courseraProjectSamsungData/README.md

 - A second, independent tidy data set named 'summarizedReducedDT' with the average of each variable for each activity and each subject is created

-- "summarizedReducedDT.txt" is saved to disc
+- "summarizedReducedDT.txt" is saved to disc: this is the tidy data set to be turned in for evaluation of the project